2b-t/realsense-ros2-docker/ReadMe.md

 ## 0. Overview
-This repository contains a Docker and all the documentation required to launch an [Intel Realsense camera](https://www.intel.co.uk/content/www/uk/en/architecture-and-technology/realsense-overview.html) with the [Robot Operating System ROS2](https://docs.ros.org/en/humble/index.html).
+This repository contains a Docker and all the documentation required to launch an [Intel Realsense camera](https://www.intel.co.uk/content/www/uk/en/architecture-and-technology/realsense-overview.html) with the [Robot Operating System ROS 2](https://docs.ros.org/en/humble/index.html).

 ## 1. Creating a Docker
 There are two different approaches for creating a Docker for a Realsense camera, one uses existing **Debian packages** while the other performs a full **compilation from source**.
 It is then important to mount `/dev` as a volume so that the Docker can access the hardware.